RikkaApps/Sui/README.md

 ## Build

+* Clone with `git clone --recurse-submodules`
-Run gradle task `:module:assembleRelease` task from Android Studio or the terminal, zip will be saved to `out`.
+* Run gradle task `:module:assembleRelease` task from Android Studio or the terminal, zip will be saved to `out`

 ## Install